ouistiti-project/ouistiti/docs/mod_userfilter.md

 ## User's role

 A *role* is the name of the user or his group.
+It referers to the authentication's information.

 There is 3 specific roles:

-* _<superuser>_: the first role allowed to add rules.
+* _superuser_: the first role allowed to add rules.
 * _\*_: any authenticate's user or annonymous.
-* _annonymous_: the authentication allows to access to some URI whitout credential (cf [mod_auth](mod_auth.md) "allow" configuration field).
+* "_annonymous_": the authentication allows to access to some URI whitout credential (cf [mod_auth](mod_auth.md) "allow" configuration field).

 # Configuration